 Grob 102 Standard Astir III.
 Sailplane, or glider like a thing.

 Pan American Airlines Boeing 307 Stratoliner.
 Clipper Flying Cloud.
 Compared with people you can see the size.

 Air France Concorde.
 Britain and France jointly developed, commercialize the supersonic airliner.
 Cruising speed 2200Km/h (2 times the speed of sound).
 The first flight was in 1969.
-Business flight started in 1976.
-Caused the crash of all deaths at the de Gaulle Airport, in July 2000, service stop decision on August 15 2000.
-US was planning the same type aircraft but abandoned.
-Soviet Union abandoned the commercialization, but fabricated it (appearance was just like in Concord).
+The business flight started in 1976.
+Caused the crash of all deaths at the de Gaulle Airport, on July 2000, service stop decision on August 15, 2000.
+The US was planning the same type of aircraft but abandoned.
+The Soviet Union abandoned the commercialization but fabricated it (appearance was just like in Concord).
 I think the Tupolev Tu-144 also good looking.

 Air France Concorde.
 It’s so big that it doesn’t fit into one picture.
-It’s a back side.
+It’s backside.